 - 1. Complete the Before Landing checklist. - 2.
 Enter the traffic pattern as described in this manual see Traffic Pattern Arrival. - 3.
-Abeam the point of intended landing on downwind, reduce throttle to 1500 RPM and allow the airplane to begin descending at 85 KIAS. - 4.
+Abeam the point of intended landing on downwind, reduce throttle to 1500 RPM and allow the airplane to begin descending at 80 KIAS. - 4.
 Apply carburetor heat and set flaps to 10 degrees. - 5.
 When the touchdown point is 45 degrees to the rear of the wing root (or as appropriate for wind conditions), turn to the base leg. - 6.
-Slow the aircraft to 75 KIAS and extend flaps to 20 degrees.
+Slow the aircraft to 70 KIAS and extend flaps to 20 degrees.
 Continue to maintain appropriate descent rate (500-700 fpm) and adjust power if necessary. - 7.
 Visually verify that the final approach (including the extended centerline and the opposite base) is clear of traffic, then turn to final. - 8.
 Extend the flaps to 30 degrees.
-Maintain 65 KIAS on final approach (+ 1⁄2 gust factor, if applicable).
+Maintain 60 KIAS on final approach (+ 1⁄2 gust factor, if applicable).
 Trim for minimum control input on a stable descent to the runway. - 9.
-When stabilized on final approach, extend flaps to 40 degrees.
-Slow to 54-60 KIAS if wind conditions allow. - 10.
+On short final, slow to 45-55 KIAS if wind conditions allow. - 10.
 When landing on runway is assured, reduce power to idle.
 Keep the nose of the airplane at or below level until within 10 feet of the ground. - 11.
 When in close proximity to the runway, pitch the nose up so that the main wheels will touch down prior to the nose wheel.
 Allow the aircraft to settle gently. - 12.
 Maintain directional control on centerline with rudders throughout flare, landing and rollout. - 13.
 Apply maximum possible toe braking without locking the main wheels.
 When the aircraft is on the ground, apply back pressure for aerodynamic braking.
 Ensure that the airplane is slower than 10 KIAS before turning onto a taxiway.